xemonix0/Cherry-Doom/docs/nughud.md

 ```

 ```
-; Loading a NUGHUD lump with these contents will draw the Level Name display centered.
+; Loading a NUGHUD with these contents will draw the Level Name display centered.

 nughud_title_x     160
 nughud_title_wide  0